Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Definitions and Statements

-and the disks $W^s_{\text{loc}}(x)$ and $W^u_{\text{loc}}(x)$ vary continuously with $x\in \mathcal{H}(C,\tau)$.
-In particular, the sizes of $W^s_{\text{loc}}(x)$ and $W^u_{\text{loc}}(x)$ are uniformly bounded from zero on $\mathcal{H}(C,\tau)$ as well as the angles between two disks.
-The drawback is that hyperbolic blocks are in general not invariant by the diffeomorphism.
-We define the set as the set of points that have some non-uniformly hyperbolicity.
-By construction this set has full measure with respect to all non-uniformly hyperbolic invariant measures.

-\begin{definition} We say that an $f$-invariant measure $\mu$ is an \emph{$u$-Gibbs state} (respectively, \emph{$s$-Gibbs state}) if its disintegrations along unstable (respectively, stable) manifolds are absolutely continuous with respect to the Lebesgue measure. \end{definition}
+\begin{definition} An $f$-invariant measure $\mu$ is called a \emph{$u$-Gibbs state} (respectively, an \emph{$s$-Gibbs state}) if its disintegrations along unstable (respectively, stable) manifolds are absolutely continuous with respect to the Lebesgue measure. \end{definition}

-One should mention that the class of $u$-Gibbs measures is physically relevant.
-More specifically, all \emph{SRB measures} (meaning ergodic measures whose basin of attraction have positive Lebesgue measure) for uniformly hyperbolic and many partially hyperbolic attractors are $u$-Gibbs states (see e.g. \cite{AL,Bo75, PeS83} and references therein).
+In the literature, $u$-states are also called \emph{SRB measures}.
+The simplest example is given by volume preserving diffeomorphisms: the Lebesgue measure is both an $s$-Gibbs and a $u$-Gibbs state.
+The class of $u$-Gibbs measures is physically relevant: physical measures\footnote{An ergodic invariant probability measure is a \textit{physical measure} if its basin of attraction has positive Lebesgue measure.} of uniformly hyperbolic and of many partially hyperbolic attractors are $u$-Gibbs states, see e.g. \cite{AL,Bo75, PeS83} and references therein.
+By \cite{Le84a,LY,LS82}, an $f$-invariant measure $\mu$ is a $u$-Gibbs state iff it satisfies the \textit{entropy formula}